razshare/frizzante/README.md

 make dev
 ```

 > [!NOTE]
 > The default makefile uses [Bun](https://bun.sh/) to install
 > dependencies while in development mode.
 >
 > You can swap Bun out with whatever runtime you want to use to develop
 > by replacing all `bun` references within the makefile with
 > the equivalent of whatever runtime you'd like to use.
 >
 > This change will have no impact on your application's performance,
-> Bun is only used in development mode
+> Bun is only used to compile `.svelte` files into `.js` files
-> in order to be able to run the Vite server.
+> in development mode or when building for production.

 Build with